Laurab1528/Final_Task/README.md

 ## Security and Best Practices

-- Todos los secretos se gestionan con GitHub Secrets.
+- All secrets are managed with GitHub Secrets.
-- El API de EKS es privado; los despliegues usan un runner self-hosted en la VPC.
+- The EKS API is private; deployments use a self-hosted runner in the VPC.
-- El ALB es público, pero los pods y nodos están en subredes privadas.
+- The ALB is public, but pods and nodes are in private subnets.
-- Infraestructura escaneada con tfsec y tflint.
+- Infrastructure is scanned with tfsec and tflint.
-- IAM con privilegios mínimos.
+- IAM with least privilege.
-- El AWS Load Balancer Controller se instala automáticamente desde el pipeline.
+- The AWS Load Balancer Controller is installed automatically from the pipeline.

 ---